nasa-jpl/captoolkit/README.md

 ![splash](splash.png)

-# captoolkit - JPL Cryosphere Altimetry Processing Toolkit
+# captoolkit - Cryosphere Altimetry Processing Toolkit

 #### Set of tools for processing and integrating satellite and airborne (radar and laser) altimetry data.